vlang/v/doc/docs.md

 isize, usize // platform-dependent, the size is how many bytes it takes to reference any location in memory

-voidptr, size_t // these are mostly used for C interoperability
+voidptr // this one is mostly used for C interoperability

 any // similar to C's void* and Go's interface{}
 ```